-In the 19th century James Clerk Maxwell formulated the field theory of electromagnetism, and in the early 20th century, Albert Einstein developed a field theory of gravitation.
-The last three decades of Einstein‘s life was then consumed trying to combine electromagnetism and gravity into a single theory, but he was ultimately unable to reconcile these forces.
+In 1865 James Clerk Maxwell formulated a field theory of electromagnetism, and in 1915 Albert Einstein published his field theory of gravitation.
+The last three decades of Einstein‘s life was then consumed with trying to combine electromagnetism and gravity into a single theory, but he was ultimately unable to reconcile these forces.

-Later physicists have similarly tried to combine all the fundamental forces of nature (gravity, and the three forces acting on the atomic scale of electromagnetism, weak nuclear force, strong nuclear force) into a single Unified Field Theory, but even today they are yet to discover a successful theory of quantum gravity.
-Consequently, we are still far from developing a unified framework which will allow us to clearly understand how the universe works the way it works, or even being able to frame the “why” questions.
+Later physicists have similarly tried to combine all the four fundamental forces of nature into a single Unified Field Theory and unify gravity with the three forces acting on the atomic scale, namely electromagnetism, weak nuclear force, and strong nuclear force.
+To date, however, they have been unable to discover a successful theory of quantum gravity.
+Consequently, we are still far from developing a unified framework that will allow us to understand clearly how the universe works the way it does.

-Everything in the Universe consists of 4 forces interacting with matter.
-Specifically the four forces that scientists are trying to unify are Gravity (G) as described by Relativity, and the other 3 forces of Quantum Mechanics, namely Electromagnetism (Em) which produces light, electricity and magnetic attraction; and the two Nuclear Forces which are either strong (S) and binds protons and neutrons together to form the nucleus of an atom, or weak (W) which is responsible for radioactive decay.
+According to our current understanding, everything in the Universe consists of 4 forces interacting with matter.
+Specifically, the four forces that scientists are trying to unify are Gravity (G) as described by Relativity, and the other 3 forces of Quantum Mechanics, namely Electromagnetism (Em) which produces light, electricity, and magnetic attraction; and the two Nuclear Forces which are either strong (S) and binds protons and neutrons together to form the nucleus of an atom, or weak (W) and responsible for radioactive decay.

-So now we identify the exchange particles that mediate the Strong nuclear force as gluons, Electromagnetic force as photon, Weak nuclear force as W boson.
-Gravity (G), however, was ignored in these predictions as gravity was seen as a special case.
+So now we identify the exchange particles that mediate the strong nuclear force as gluons, electromagnetic force as photons, and weak nuclear force as bosons.
+Gravity, however, was ignored in these predictions as gravity was seen as a special case.

 String Theory is an eloquent theoretical framework which suggests that instead of thinking of atoms or smaller particles as balls or points, everything actually consists of smaller particles made from strings of vibrating energy.
 The different way the strings vibrate give particles their unique properties such as charge or mass, and the only difference between particles is the way these strings vibrate.
-String theory also claims to unify all forces and matter in the universe, including Gravity (G), and identifies an hypothetical particle called a graviton, which transmit gravity at the quantum level and explains how gravity works at that sub atomic level.
+String theory also claims to unify all forces and matter in the universe, including Gravity, and identifies a hypothetical particle called a graviton, which transmits gravity at the quantum level and explains how gravity works at that sub-atomic level.

 In addition to the 4 dimensions we know, string theory allows for an additional 6 dimensions or degrees of freedom for the strings to move in.
 That’s ten dimensions, as opposed to the three dimensions of space and one of time we humans are familiar with.
 This explanation of a grand cosmic symphony has helped resolve the conflict between the jittery space of the quantum scale, and the large smooth picture of space on a large scale, but still remains just a theory.

-It has been noted by physicist that gravity was a weaker force than other forces and they didn’t know why.
+It has been noted by physicists that gravity was a weaker force than other forces and they didn’t know why.
 M theory suggests this has to do with the shape of strings.
-They now think that everything around us such as matter or light is made from open ended strings, with the ends of each string tied down to our 3 dimensional membrane.
-However, one kind of closed loop string being studied is the graviton.
+They now believe that everything around us, such as matter or light, is made from open-ended strings with the ends of each string tied down to our 3-dimensional membrane.
+However, one kind of closed-loop string being studied is the graviton.
 With closed loops there are no ends to tie down to the membrane of our perceived reality, and so gravitons are free to escape to the different dimensions, thus diluting the force of gravity and making it appear weaker.